cwrw/crawler/README.md

 A sitemap is best represented as a hierarchical tree, with the root node being the home page, and the subtrees the directories.

-Algorithm chosen for now is Depth First Searching to be able to get to all the nodes.
+Algorithm chosen for now is Depth First Searching.

 ## Installation